 \subsection{Dataset Construction}

-There is a dearth of benchmark datasets for the evaluation of OV.
-The Ontology Alignment Evaluation Initiative (OAEI) contains several datasets related to OM tasks; but none are specifically designed for OV tasks.
-We propose an approach to constructing synthetic OV datasets from OM datasets.
+There is a dearth of benchmark datasets for evaluating OV.
+The Ontology Alignment Evaluation Initiative (OAEI) contains several datasets related to OM tasks, but none are specifically designed for OV tasks.
+We propose an approach to constructing synthetic OV datasets from real-world OM datasets.
 Figure~\ref{fig: dataset-construction} illustrates the generation of OM4OV datasets.
-Given a source ontology and a target ontology with their reference alignment \textit{reference.xml}, our approach is described in the following steps: